jand19081/cse121b/finalProject/README.md

 * Syntax highlighting is optional and can be added later.
 * Explore alternative approaches if FileSystem API proves challenging.

-**Remember:** This is a high-level summary.
-Specific implementation details will depend on your code and chosen libraries.

-I hope this markdown version is helpful!
-Feel free to ask any further questions.

 (Generated Using Google Gemini 02-12-2024, modified by Jarom Anderson)